Macromolecular Crystallography

 MicroMAX

-MicroMAX will open up new possibilities in the area of structural biology making it possible to study proteins in 3D and to follow them in time.
+MicroMAX is opening up new possibilities in the area of structural biology making it possible to study proteins in 3D and to follow them in time.
 MicroMAX will allow studying the molecules that are most interesting but most difficult to study because they only provide microcrystals.
-MicroMAX will provide a very small but parallel and
+MicroMAX provides a very small but parallel and intense

 MAXPEEM